cran/countcolors/README.md

     of the pixels in the images, and the proportion of the image within the target color range with optional background masking.
     Users can specify multiple color ranges for masking.

+For more information, read the [introduction](https://cran.r-project.org/package=countcolors/vignettes/Introduction.html) on CRAN.

 ## About countcolors